Options & Ordering

 How much does a custom portrait cost?

-My commissions start in the $200-$300 range, with price varying and increasing based on the medium, size of the piece, complexity of the subject matter, number of subjects to be included, turnaround time you need, etc. I can give you a more specific quote after you tell me your needs and show me what photo(s) you are considering.
+My commissions start in the $200-$400 range, with price varying and increasing based on the medium, size of the piece, complexity of the subject matter, number of subjects to be included, turnaround time you need, etc. I can give you a more specific quote after you tell me your needs and show me what photo(s) you are considering.
+In general, my pen/watercolor house portraits are more expensive than my pen/watercolor human subject portraits, since the former take more time (and materials) to create.

 Additional costs may also include shipping, taxes, etc.